AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 - Send commands and receive sensor data over WiFi using standard frameworks such as MQTT
 - Store experiment configurations and results in databases such as MongoDB
 - Implement software on a microcontroller such as Raspberry Pi Pico W to adjust device power and read sensor data
-- Adapt a Bayesian optimization script from packages such as the Ax Platform to iteratively suggest new colors to try
+- Adapt a Bayesian optimization script from packages such as the Ax Platform to iteratively suggest new experiments to try
-- Implement workflow orchestration for a color experiment using packages such as Prefect
-- Integrate the individual SDL components to finalize the 'Hello World' demo
+- Integrate the individual SDL components to orchestrate the full 'Hello World' workflow
-- Modify the system to record temperature, humidity, barometric pressure, and accelerometer measurements

 ## 🛠️ Competencies/Skills

 - Basic self-driving lab literacy
+- Microcontrollers and sensors
+- Bayesian optimization
+- Hardware/software communication
 - Database management
 - Workflow orchestration
-- Bayesian optimization
-- Microcontrollers and sensors
-- Hardware/software communication

 ## 🧩 Modules